Did you know Toronto was the first Canadian municipality to officially proclaim February as Black History Month in 1979?

 Your Turn: What is your core business?
 Who are the Black voices in your community who align with that?
 And how can you collaborate without sacrificing your authenticity?

-Stand as an Ally: Sometimes the best way you can help is by supporting initiatives that are already in progress.
+Sometimes the best way you can help is by supporting initiatives that are already in progress.
 Since 2015, the Black Diamond Ball has offered an opportunity for the Black community to get together and celebrate Black excellence.
 Why not purchase tickets to attend or sponsor a table?
 And there are other opportunities as well.
-Reach out to Black community youth support groups and offer your allyship – whether to help with the costs for social programming or sponsorship of a youth grant or scholarship.
-Or opt to spend your business dollars in support of Black businesses.
-By booking an event at the rooftop of Ode Toronto for example, a Black-owned hotel that opened in 2022.
+Reach out to Black community youth support groups and offer your allyship—whether to help with the costs for social programming or sponsorship of a youth grant or scholarship.
+Or opt to spend your business dollars in support of Black businesses (where Black History happens every month).
+By choosing to book a room or an event at the rooftop of Ode Toronto for example, a Black-owned hotel that opened in 2022, you’re supporting without sacrifice.